The Top Five Creepiest, Crawliest, Scariest Pests

 Vampires, ghosts, goblins and witches are usually recognized as the scariest creatures creeping around on Halloween.
 While these horrors are just make believe, there are actually some very real terrors that might be lurking in your own backyard.
 With Halloween season just around the corner, Nader’s Pest Raiders has prepared a list of the top five creepiest, crawliest, scariest pests guaranteed to send chills down anyone’s spine.

-“Halloween is the perfect time of year to think about some of the scariest pests out there – which may be someone’s worst nightmare,” said Charlie Jones, Nader’s pest expert.
+“Halloween is the perfect time of year to think about some of the scariest pests out there – which may be someone’s worst nightmare,” said Mike Malone, Nader’s pest expert.
 “While many may have heard the “horror stories” about these pests, most may not fully understand the very real dangers these creepy creatures pose.”

 - Bats: Historically associated with vampires, only one species of this creepy flier actually feeds off of blood.
 While there is very little danger of encountering one of these vampire bats, other species can be quite scary if they invade your home.
 They can also transmit several diseases including rabies.

-- Black Widows: Who isn’t “creeped out” after walking into a spider web?
-The black widow spider is one that is very easy to recognize.
+- The Black Widow: Who isn’t “creeped out” after walking into a spider web?
+While most spiders are actually beneficial, feeding on other insects, there are some scary crawlers to avoid including the Black Widow.
 The female has a distinct black abdomen, with a red or orange hourglass shaped mark, while the males are normally brown in color.
-If bit by this creepy insect, swelling and redness may occur, as well as a very sharp pain which may require medical attention.
-Be sure to avoid these spiders if you see them.
+The pain from the black widow bite is usually immediate and symptoms include fever and increased blood pressure.
+Be sure to avoid these spiders if you see them!